Architecture

 any imagePullPolicy hacks.

-6. Ingress-nginx controller
+6. Traefik ingress controller

 Data flow: git push → running app